 What we like: A fully waterproof duffel for rafting and other outdoor uses.

 If you know coolers, chances are you know the YETI brand.
 And it’s no surprise that the company entered the duffel market with a splash.
 Many models on this list are water-resistant—they can withstand wet ground and the occasional rain shower—but the Panga is fully waterproof.
 You’ll often spot this thick and submergible duffel on rafts, fishing boats, and pretty much anywhere people want the ultimate level of protection for their gear.
 Made with laminated high-density nylon that feels like rubber, a burly EVA bottom, and a waterproof zipper that locks firmly into place, this duffel is as water-ready and air-tight as you’ll find.

-Keep in mind that the YETI Panga is overkill for most non-outdoor use.
-The bag is very pricey at $350, heavy at over 6 pounds for the 75-liter version, and has a thick, rubbery feel.
+Keep in mind that the YETI Panga is overkill for non-outdoor use, and serious use at that.
+The bag is pricey at $350, heavy at over 6 pounds for the 75-liter version, and has a thick, rubbery feel.
 In addition, YETI branding is strong with logos on each side and a very prominent imprint that runs the length of the bottom of the bag.
-All in all, this isn’t the optimal duffel for the average traveler or for light outdoor use, but it’s hard to beat when you need waterproof protection for your gear (think water sports or protecting important belongings that absolutely cannot get wet).
-For a cheaper waterproof duffel option, see the SealLine WideMouth below.
+All in all, this isn’t the optimal duffel for travel or light outdoor adventures, but it’s worth its weight in gold when you need real waterproof protection for your gear.
+And for a cheaper waterproof option, see the SealLine WideMouth below.

 See the YETI Panga 75